takumishibaike/takumishibaike.github.io/_pages/about.md

 My other interests include civil society participation in intergovernmental organizations (UNFCCC, AU/OAU, RFMOs), informational environments of NGOs in democratic and non-democratic countries, and different interpretations of "conservation" among the public.
 My teaching interests are in the areas of international relations, global environmental governance, and civil society organizations.

 Before starting at Syracuse University, I was an Assistant Professor at [Duke Kunshan University](https://www.dukekunshan.edu.cn/){:target="_blank"} and held postdoctoral positions at the [University of Calgary](https://www.policyschool.ca/){:target="_blank"} and the [European University Institute](https://www.eui.eu/en/academic-units/max-weber-programme-for-postdoctoral-studies){:target="_blank"}.
 I received my Ph.D. in Political Science from the [University of Toronto](https://politics.utoronto.ca/){:target="_blank"}.

+I acknowledge with respect the Onondaga Nation, firekeepers of the Haudenosaunee, the Indigenous People on whose ancestral lands Syracuse University now stands.